FlipsideCrypto/ethereum-models/models/doc_descriptions/general/__overview__.md

 - Silver: All necessary parsing, filtering, de-duping, and other transformations are done here
 - Gold (or core): Final views and tables that are available publicly

-The dimension tables are sourced from a variety of on-chain and off-chain sources.
+The dimension tables are sourced from a variety of onchain and offchain sources.

 Convenience views (denoted ez_) are a combination of different fact and dimension tables.
 These views are built to make it easier to query the data.